loland/loland.github.io/_posts/2023-09-17-embedded-shellcode-obfuscation-pt2.markdown

 ![vt_stripped](/assets/post_assets/embedded-shellcode-obfuscation/vt_stripped.png)

 <br>
 It was getting tough trying to find ways to bypass detection.
 I'm unsure of what characteristics or signatures were flagged.
 To throw a wild guess, perhaps traits like filesize, entropy, length of encrypted bytes were used.
-I didn't want to simply pack the binary - that would be too simple.
+Also, I didn't want to pack the binary - that would be too simple.

 To note of current progress, Windows Defender does not detect `main6_stripped.exe` while on the filesystem.
 But is flagged when executed.